Get an Appointment with a Lawyer Now

 • are reckless about whether the other person agreed for the image to be shared.

 If a person posts intimate images of another person without their consent, they can be charged with an offence even if they subsequently remove, delete, or otherwise destroy the images.
-If the images have not been removed by the time the accused is found guilty of the offence, the court has the authority to order them to take reasonable steps to remove, delete or otherwise destroy the images.
-If they do not comply with the court order they can be charged with another offence.
+If the images have not been removed by the time a person is found guilty of the offence, the Court has the authority to order them to take reasonable steps to remove, delete or otherwise destroy the images.
+If they do not comply with the Court order they can be charged with another offence.

-• sending a naked picture of your ex to your friends without your ex’s knowledge or permission;
+• sending a naked picture of your ex to your friends without their knowledge or permission;

 • posting a video of you and your partner having sex on a web page without them agreeing to you doing so;